Indiana Jones and the Emperor's Tomb: Plot

-Back in Hong Kong, Jones gets to share some romantic time with Mei Ying, but Wu Han is quick to remind Jones that Lao Che has hired them to find the remains of Nurhachi, leading into the opening of Temple of Doom.
+Back in Hong Kong, Jones attempts to share some romantic time with Mei-Ying, but Wu Han is quick to remind him that Lao Che has hired them to find the remains of Nurhachi, leading into the opening of Temple of Doom.

 Development

 In January 2002, LucasArts announced that its next Indiana Jones video game would be developed by The Collective.
 Emperor's Tomb uses an enhanced version of the game engine used for Buffy the Vampire Slayer (2002), also developed by The Collective.
-The game features more action than its predecessor, Indiana Jones and the Infernal Machine.
+The game features more action than its predecessor Indiana Jones and the Infernal Machine (1999).
 Among the differences is the use of improvised weapons.

+LucasArts employee Hal Barwood offered some suggestions to The Collective over their story choices, as the idea of Nazis roaming China didn't impress him, but The Collective chose to go on their own way, leading Barwood to feel disappointed with the finished product.
+Abner Ravenwood, Marion Ravenwood's father who has been an unseen character since Raiders of the Lost Ark (1981), was going serve as Indy's partner throughout the game, but his inclusion was dropped due to how unwieldy his design proved to be for the game.

 In the films, Indiana Jones is portrayed by Harrison Ford, whose likeness is also used in the game, but the character's voice is provided by David Esch.
 The game's dialogue was written by Brad Santos.
 The game's instruction manual was designed by Gregory Harsh to resemble a field diary written by Indiana Jones.
 It includes various references to the franchise.
 The game's score was composed by Clint Bajakian, utilizing "The Raiders March" by John Williams.